Tag: ty cobb

 Ruth Four Hits at Bristol for the Hartford Poli’s, 1920.

-Ruth Playing First Base at Muzzy Field, 1920.
+Babe Ruth playing first base, Muzzy Field, 1920.

-For more than 15 years, the Hartford Poli’s were a top tier amateur club.
-By 1920, the club had developed some of the best players in Hartford.
-They included Rex Islieb, a standout third baseman, Bill Pike, a left-handed ace and Jim O’Leary, a hard-throwing pitcher.
-The Poli squad eventually disbanded and evolved into another team called the All-Hartfords in 1921 with a similar roster from previous years.
-Though a century has passed since the Poli’s won local prestige, their contributions culturally significant and a source of entertainment and civic pride.
+For more than 15 years, the Hartford Poli’s were a top-tier amateur baseball club.
+By 1920, the team had developed some of the best talent in Hartford, including standout third baseman Rex Islieb, left-handed ace Bill Pike, and hard-throwing pitcher Jim O’Leary.
+In 1921, the Poli’s disbanded and evolved into a new team, the All-Hartfords, with a roster largely made up of former Poli players.
+Though a century has passed since the Poli’s played, their contributions remain culturally significant, serving as a source of entertainment and civic pride for the city.

 The Man Behind the Poli’s

-The summer home of Sylvester Z. Poli and his family, “Villa Rosa” Woodmont, Connecticut, 1910.
+The summer home of Sylvester Z. Poli and his family, “Villa Rosa” Woodmont, Milford, Connecticut, 1910.

-In July of 1928, Poli merged his company with Fox New England Theaters.
-He still retained majority interest when Fox-Poli’s was created.
-However in May of 1934, Loew’s Theatres purchased Poli’s remaining theaters, which became known as Loew’s-Poli Theaters.
-Sylvester Poli spent his final years at his summer home, Villa Rosa in the Woodmont section of Milford, Connecticut.
-The palatial estate was named after his wife Rosa Leverone.
-Sylvester Z. Poli died on May 31, 1937 at the age of 79 due to pneumonia.
-Loew’s-Poli Theatre stayed open in Hartford until 1957.
+In July of 1928, Sylvester Poli merged his company with Fox New England Theaters, retaining majority interest in the newly created Fox-Poli’s.
+However, in May of 1934, Loew’s Theatres purchased Poli’s remaining theaters, which were rebranded as Loew’s-Poli Theaters.
+In his final years, Poli resided at his summer home, Villa Rosa, in the Woodmont section of Milford, Connecticut, a palatial estate named in honor of his wife, Rosa Leverone.

-Poli’s Capitol Theatre, Main Street, Hartford, designed by Thomas W. Lamb and opened August 28, 1920.
+Poli’s Capitol Theatre, Main Street, Hartford, designed by Thomas W. Lamb.
+Opened August 28, 1920.

 Fox Poli Theatre, Main Street, Hartford, Connecticut, 1929.